my5t3ry/google-search-cli/README.md

 # google-search-cli

-query google in terminal. while querying, you can add search hits to a basket. the url of all hits in this basket can be piped as argument to an application/script of your choice. following search result pages get buffered in background. the query history can be browsed with: [ctrl+r, arrow-up, arrow-down]
+query google in terminal. while querying, you can add search hits to a basket. the url of all hits in this basket can be piped as argument to an application/script of your choice. search result pages get buffered in background. the query history can be browsed with: [ctrl+r, arrow-up, arrow-down]

 a local configuration file can be placed at $HOME/.google-search-cli/config.properties